alohalio/PairTrading/README.md

 # Pair Trading Project

-**The primary goal of this project is not alpha generation, but to illustrate research methodology and common modelling pitfalls in quant finance**
+**The primary goal of this project is not to generate robust alpha, but to demonstrate, illustrate research methodology and common modelling pitfalls in quant finance**

 ## Overview